MojosBeans100/un-petit-jeu-francais/README.md

 ## Features Left to Implement

 * Timer function
 > A timer function was considered, which would countdown a number of seconds until moving onto the next question (if user had not selected an answer in this time, the incorrect tally would be incremented).
 The timer length would be dependant on game difficulty, for example 15 secs for 'Easy', 10 secs for 'Medium' and 5 secs for 'Hard'.
 In fact it was decided that this was not a necessary function and may take away from the fun, easy-going aspect of the game, but it could be added as an option on the Game Options screen.

 * Active feedback
 > Active feedback, such as pop-up congratulatory messages in speech bubbles was considered if the user scored 3 in a row, or words of encouragement if user scored 3 incorrect in a row.

 * Sound effects
 > Sounds effects, such as a 'click' when selecting the radio button answer; or pressing a button; or a 'ding' on a correct answer, could be added.
 A Lo-Fi Parisian Coffee Cafe soundtrack was considerd to play during the game play.
 This could be added as an optional check ie Sound On/Sound Off at the start of the game.
 For example, see Youtube video - [French Music](https://www.youtube.com/watch?v=LpZ9Xv7oR9o)

+* Answers highlighted in orange
+> It would be a beneficial UX feature to highlight the user's answer in orange when the corresponding radio button is checked.
+This would draw attention to their selection, and the same color orange as the 'question' word would associate the two in the user's mind.

+* Enter key event listeners
+>

 [Back to Table of contents](#table-of-contents)